nasa/cumulus/docs/operator-docs/granule-workflows.md

   - Click `Save` to create the new collection.
   - Go to the 'Rules' page and then click on `Add Rule`.
   ![Screenshot of Rules page](assets/cd_rules_page.png)
   - Fill out the template form.
+If you need details on the fields and how to complete a rule form go to [Create Rule In Cumulus]()
   ![Screenshot of a Rules template for adding a new rule](assets/cd_add_rule.png)
   - Click `Save` to create the new rule.

 3. Bulk Ingest Granules
-* Go to the 'Granules' page
+* Go to the 'Collections' page
 * Click on `Run Bulk Granules` and a modal will pop up.
 Select `Run Bulk Operations` button on the right.
 ![Screenshot of Run Bulk Granules](assets/cd_run_bulk_modal.png)
 * Complete the form